 A big focus of the design was the materials template.
 In a small space one has much more intimacy with all surfaces and objects, so making sure they are appealing is an even more important aspect of the design.
 We tried to use as much salvaged materials as possible and have as few painted drywall surfaces as possible.
 Instead, the majority of the walls are finished with American Clay and accented with wood and tile.
 The bathroom did end up being painted as was the exterior trim and some of the interior trim.
 Salvaged materials include the exterior siding, exterior doors, T&G fir flooring, cabinet doors, tile, interior wood trim and built-in furniture.

 In the end the project took around 9 months and was done on weekends and during some Great Recession furloughs.
 It has been very successful as a way to accommodate a changing family while adding value to our home.

-Schuyler Smith is a Papercrafter, Design/Builder and small living enthusiast in Portland, OR.
+Schuyler Smith is an Architect and small living enthusiast in Portland, OR.
 He is the co-founder of Polyphon Architecture & Design LLC.